Northern gannet: Predators and parasites

-Conservation status
+Threats and conservation status

 Nests among the rocks.
 The population of this species appears to be increasing.

 A 2004 survey counted 45 gannet breeding colonies and some 361,000 nests.
 The population is apparently growing between 3% and 5% a year, although this growth is concentrated in just a few colonies.
 Although northern gannet populations are now stable, their numbers were once greatly reduced due to loss of habitat, removal of eggs and killing of adults for their meat and feathers.
 In 1939, there were 22 colonies and some 83,000 nests, which means that the populations have increased fourfold since that time.

 In 1992, the International Union for Conservation of Nature (IUCN) estimated the bird's population to be some 526,000.
 After taking into account an estimate produced for BirdLife International in 2004 of the European population, the IUCN revised its global population to between 950,000 and 1,200,000 individuals.

 The IUCN lists northern gannets as a species of least concern, as they are widely distributed and as there is a large population that appears to be growing due to high breeding success, with 75% of eggs producing fledged young.

+Despite this classification, the 2022 H5N1 outbreak caused mass mortality at northern gannet colonies across the North Atlantic.
+Unusually high mortality was recorded at 40 colonies, representing about 75% of all known colonies.
+At Bass Rock, the number of occupied nest sites fell by at least 71%, and breeding success was approximately 66% below the long-term UK mean.
+The longer-term consequences for the global population remained uncertain, and continued monitoring was considered necessary to assess its recovery.